 CPA versus CCA: We propose below two variants of the bit flipping algorithm corresponding to different trade-offs.
 The first one, "One Round Bit Flipping" was proposed for the first round BIKE proposal.
 It is currently the fastest and is suitable for the ephemeral key IND-CPA variant of BIKE.
 The second, "Backflipping", was developed to decrease the DFR estimates according to [40].
-For a given security level, it features the smallest block size and is suitable for static key IND-CCA variants of BIKE.
+For a given security level, it features the smallest block size and is suitable for the static-key, IND-CCA variant of BIKE.